TkkrLab/py-ledart/README.md

 break out patterns in patterns.py in to seperate files.

-might be fun to make a pong implementation. i think it would be helpfull to implement a "Graphics" library snake might be fun to implement.
+might be fun to make a pong implementation.

+i think it would be helpfull to implement a "Graphics" library

+snake might be fun to implement.

-everything with multiplayer ?
+everything with multiplayer or not ?

-other things on the todo:
+other things that might be verry usefull to make or do:

-more a hardware todo is make firmware for the ESP8266 wifi module that does art net. no need for utp cables any more.
+more a hardware todo is make firmware for the ESP8266 wifi module

+that does art net. no need for utp cables any more.